Local Group Governance

 Admin Authority

 Parent admins inherit structural governance over descendant groups: add/remove members, detach contexts, delete subgroups, set target application.
-However, parent admins do not inherit access control over Restricted contexts.
-Only direct group admins (or the context creator) can manage allowlists and change context visibility.

 Create a subgroup with --parent-group-id on meroctl group create or via the parentGroupId field in the API.
 The SubgroupCreated governance op is published on the parent group's gossip topic.